Neighborhood and Community Improvement Program

-August 5, 2021 Update: Due to the reality of the COVID-19 Pandemic, the Neighborhood and Community Development Program (NCIP) has been temporarily suspended.
-In April 2020, the City Council acted to suspend the current-year NCIP cycle and to reallocate funding from a number of non-essential NCIP and Capital Improvement Projects (CIP) into the City's general fund.
+- August 5, 2021 Update: Due to the reality of the COVID-19 Pandemic, the Neighborhood and Community Development Program (NCIP) was temporarily suspended (per Reso 20-051).
+In April 2020, the City Council acted to suspend the 2020 and 2021 NCIP cycle and to reallocate funding from a number of non-essential NCIP and Capital Improvement Projects (CIP) into the City's general fund.

 Subscribe to NCIP Email Updates!

 Choose "Neighborhood and Community Improvement Program Updates" from the list of choices.

 Established in 1985, the NCIP directs tourist-generated dollars directly back into the City's residential neighborhoods.
 Under a Charter Amendment, at least 16 percent of the money collected through hotel taxes (Transient Occupancy Tax) is allocated to neighborhood and community improvements.
 Each fiscal year, a committee consisting of Monterey residents from each of the 15 City neighborhoods considers all nominated projects and makes a recommendation to City Council of which projects should be funded.
 A number of public meetings are held to discuss the nominated projects before projects are finally voted on and ranked by the NCIP committee.